Pranav-Amin-10/NetworkPortScanner/README.md

 🠮 netstat -ano | find "ESTABLISHED" | sort      - To sort by "ESTABLISHED" ports<br>
 🠮 netstat -ano | find "TIME_WAIT" | sort        - To sort by "TIME_WAIT" ports<br>

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements, feature requests, or would like to report issues, feel free to [create an issue](https://github.com/Pranav-Amin-10/NetworkPortScanner/issues) or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).